 When creating pivot tables, it's helpful to think of your pivot table through rows OR columns, but not both.

-In this example, we are reading the tables through rows; even though it is the columns that are titled—the table's data is dependant on the users' extensions.
-Although the title categories are displayed as a row, i.e., "To User," you must read the data horizontally, through the column.
+In this example, we are reading the tables through rows; even though it is the columns that are titled—the table's data is dependent on the users' extensions.
+Although the title categories are displayed as columns, i.e., "To User," you must read the data horizontally through the rows, viewing the user with the extension number 116 with a SUM Duration of 125698 minutes.

 While the numbers don't necessarily tell the whole story, they can be monitored for trends and create concrete stepping stones for meaningful questions.